Oneday2010/milestone-project2/README.md

  - Forms testing:

-There are two section to form test.
-First one is getting users information form such as ‘newsletter’ and ‘Contact’.
-Moreover, there are two quiz form such as ‘Find your cafe( questions)’ and ‘coffee quiz’.
-To ensure the website was functioning as it should, I tested each of forms on different devices and browsers.
+There are two sections to form the test.
+The first one is getting users information form such as ‘newsletter’ and ‘Contact’.
+Moreover, there are two quiz's form such as ‘Find your cafe( questions)’ and ‘coffee quiz’.
+To ensure the website was functioning as it should, I tested each of the forms on different devices and browsers.

 1. Newsletter
-This form is basically asking visiter to sign up for new update as registering their email.
-There are email input box and send button on the below.
+This form is asking the visitor to sign up for a new update by registering their email.
+There is an email input box and send button below.
 When user input their email address, I got the data through my email account which I register on ‘emailjs’

     texting form data used the [link](https://www.emailjs.com).
-Also, after user submit the email, there are confirm popup on window that confirmation message to user that the data sent successfully.
+Also, after the user submits the email, there are confirm popup on the window that confirmation message to the user that the data sent successfully.

 2. Contact
-This form is required three section to filled up to submit and optional message.
-When user submit the info with submit button, the data come to my registered account and show confirmed message on windows popup.
+This form is required three sections to fill up to submit an optional message.
+When the user submits the info with submit button, the data come to my registered account and show a confirmed message on the windows popup.
 Texting form data used the [link](https://www.emailjs.com).

  ![form test - newsletter](assets/docs/images/form-test/formTest-newletter.png)